 Cost to be advised.
 The cost includes:

-The coaching faculty will include Federal and Supreme Court Judges, Australian and International counsel from New Zealand, South Africa, Asia and the United Kingdom as well as performance and voice coaches with expertise in voice, movement and impact.
+The coaching faculty will include Federal and Supreme Court Judges, Australian and International counsel from New Zealand, South Africa, Singapore, Malaysia and the United Kingdom as well as performance and voice coaches with expertise in voice, movement and impact.